hannahlu/comp160-engineering/README.md

 4. The high visual reliance of mainstream games
 5. Awareness and research of the benefits of gaming for the visually impaired
 6. Developing techniques to implement evenly-matched games between able and non-able bodied players
-7. Costs: "the efforts of game accessibility must have a realistic financial grounding, otherwise they risk not become implemented in mainstream games."
-[14]
+7. Costs: "the efforts of game accessibility must have a realistic financial grounding, otherwise they risk not become implemented in mainstream games." "to get mainstream games to be accessible to as many as possible we need first to resolve the financial issues, which are related to the time and effort accessibility development takes, and the increased number of sales you get by doing it."[14]

 ### Recommendations